momo4826/momo4826.github.io/_posts/deep learning/website/2022-11-27-getting-started-with-github-sphinx-readthedocs.md

 date: 2022-11-27
 categories: [website]
 tags: [personal website, github, sphinx, readthedocs]
-excerpt: Quick Start: A personal documentation project about deep learning built with Sphinx, Github and ReadtheDocs.
+excerpt: How to build a personal documentation project with Sphinx, Github and ReadtheDocs.
 ---

 ### Why